1. To have a great experience with Lumion 12, you will need:

-- A modern computer with a high-end dedicated graphics card.
+- A modern computer with a high-performance dedicated graphics card.

 - Internet access.

-- A computer that meets or exceeds the minimum, recommended or high-end system requirements (depending on your needs).
+- A computer that meets or exceeds the recommended, or high-end system requirements (depending on your needs).

-The minimum, recommended and high-end system requirements for Lumion 10 are available on the following page:
+The requirements are listed in the table on the following page:

-2. If you need to buy a new computer:
+4. If you need to buy a new computer or upgrade:

 When making any purchase, we recommend you consult with an expert in building PCs so that everything is tailored to your specific needs.